Do Flights Get Cancelled Due to Thunderstorms? Understanding Airline Policies

 Common Causes of Flight Cancellations

-In addition to thunderstorms, technical issues also play a major role in flight cancellations.
+In addition to thunderstorms, technical issues play a major role in flight cancellations.
 Aircraft undergo meticulous safety inspections and regular maintenance checks to ensure their airworthiness.
 However, unforeseen mechanical problems can still arise and necessitate the grounding of an aircraft.
-Safety always comes first in aviation, and if there’s any doubt about an aircraft’s operational capability, flights may be delayed or cancelled until the issue is resolved.
+Safety always comes first in aviation, and if there’s any doubt about an aircraft’s operational capability, flights may be delayed or canceled until the issue is resolved.

 Considering other factors, such as crew scheduling problems, airlines heavily rely on ensuring that their crew members adhere to strict rest requirements and duty time limitations.
 If an unexpected crew scheduling issue arises (for example, illness), airlines may have no choice but to cancel or delay flights.